tibbe/talks/zurihac-2015/slides.md

 insert (1 `div` 0) Leaf
 ~~~~

-does not raise a division-by-zero expression but
+does not raise a division-by-zero exception but

 ~~~~ {.haskell}
 insert (1 `div` 0) (Node 2 Leaf Leaf)